Gluten Free Banana Chocolate Chip Cake

 The Recipe.

-I used to only be able to find them at Williams Sonoma, but now I can get them at my local Ralphs supermarket!
+I used to only be able to find them at Williams Sonoma, but now I can get them at my local Ralphs or Vons supermarket!

 Gluten Free Chocolate Chip Banana Cake